Artemmkin/infrastructure-as-code-tutorial/docs/02-manual-operations.md

 ## Install Application Dependencies

-To run the application, you need to install its [dependencies](https://github.com/Artemmkin/raddit#application-dependencies) first.
+To start the application, you need to first configure the environment for running it.

 Connect to the started VM via SSH: